claceio/docs/content/docs/Installation.md

 curl -L https://clace.io/install.sh | sh
 source $HOME/clhome/bin/clace.env
 clace server start &
-clace app create --approve /disk_usage github.com/claceio/clace/examples/disk_usage/
+clace app create --approve github.com/claceio/clace/apps/system/disk_usage /disk_usage
 ```

-The app is installed under `$HOME/clhome` by default.
+Clace is installed under `$HOME/clhome` by default.
 The disk usage app should be available at [https://127.0.0.1:25223/disk_usage](https://127.0.0.1:25223/disk_usage) after allowing the self-signed certificate. `admin` is the username and use the password printed by the install script.

 On Windows, to install the Clace application, run